 Last Click Attribution

-In the linear attribution model, credit for the revenue from the sale is distributed evenly across all of the touchpoints in the buyer’s journey.
+In the linear attribution model, revenue from the sale is distributed evenly across all of the touchpoints in the buyer’s journey.

-In the example journey above, the customer interacted with five different marketing campaigns: an Ads ad, a marketing email, a case study, your blog, and a landing page.
-The linear attribution model would divide the revenue generated by five, attributing 20% of the sale to each of those campaigns.
+The linear attribution model would divide the revenue generated by four, attributing 25% of the sale to each of those campaigns.

-Unlike first click and last click, linear attribution makes sure every campaign and channel that played a part in convincing the customer to buy gets equal credit for the conversion.
+Unlike first click and last click, linear attribution makes sure every campaign and channel that played a part in the journey gets equal credit for the conversion.

 Time Decay Attribution